Drive sales on autopilot with ecommerce-focused features

 In this way, the tech giant’s physical stores work as separate customer touchpoints that serve the big-picture Apple experience.
 As such, customers can visit iStores like galleries, without feeling obliged to buy Apple products on the spot.

-Beyond using iStores stores for advertising, Apple uses additional channels and services to create demand for its hardware.
-These include the Apple TV+ streaming platform and the Apple News+ news subscription service, as well as iTunes, which provide the company with extra revenue streams.
+Beyond using iStores for advertising, Apple uses additional channels and services to create demand for its hardware.
+These include the Apple TV+ streaming platform and the Apple News+ subscription service, as well as Music, which provide the company with extra revenue streams.

 This gives Apple the flexibility to pursue different strategies across different marketing channels, which helps the company promote and sell its wide range of products to a diverse set of customers.